DaveCaulfield/mkg-north-dublin-martial-arts/testing.md

     - Responsiveness
     - Functionality
 - Issues were detected with Safari ios and Mozilla Firefox - see Known bugs section for details.
-- After issues were fixed rendering, responsiveness and all functionality was found to work as expected.
+- After issues were fixed the rendering, responsiveness and all functionality was found to work as expected.

 Back to [README.md](README.md)

 # Known Bugs

 ## Resolved

+### nav link position
 - Physical device testing with ios devices, iphone6, iPhone11 and iPad showed navigation links to display on the left hand side of the screen instead of the right side.
     - Windows laptop using Chrome, Edge and Firefox all displayed the links correctly on the right hand side of the screen.
     - Dev Tools also displayed the links on the right when testing ios devices.
 - Trouble shooting was carried out trying safari ios specific prefixes and using [CSS auto prefixer](https://autoprefixer.github.io/).
 - The issue was eventually found, with assistance from the Slack community, to be caused by incorrectly using "end" instead of "flex-end" for the justify-content line of code being applied to position the navigations un-ordered list.
 - This fix resolved the issue for all physical ios devices tested.
 - Note - the final style choice centred the nav links for extra small screens for a better user experience.
-All other screen sizes display the nav links to the right.
+All other screen sizes correctly display the nav links to the right.

 ![screen shot of nav ul-list](docs/readme-images/nav-list.png)

+### overflow
 - Physical device testing on mobile phones showed that some pages overflowed to the left and right when scrolling.
 - This was debugged using chrome extension [unicorn revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB) and found to be caused by the width of the nav ul extending outside the width of the view port.
 - Setting the width and max-width of the navigation un-ordered list fixed the issue for portrait display.